adamcrespi/adamcrespi.github.io/_projects/project2.md

   </div>
  <br>
   Our state-machine architecture required a lot of trial and error to get working.... <br> <br>
 Most problems arose when trying to optimize our robot for speed.
 For example, when trying to extend the arm and spin between counters at the same time.
-Our system was fundamentally not designed to do this, and getting it to work perfectly required a lot of tweaking. <br> <br>
+Our system was fundamentally not designed to do this, and getting it to work perfectly required a lot of tweaking.
 In retrospect using an RTOS would have been a much more efficent approach, as we could have had a much easier time concurrently executing the tasks, and even utilized the ESP32s dual cores.
   <br>
   <br>
   See the full codebase on GitHub <a href="https://github.com/mcappellano/light-side" target="_blank">here</a>.